 c.
 The adjustment of the number of nights spent at each lodge within a trip.

 d.
-The movement of any transport element from one supplier to another.
+The movement of any transport, tour or activities element from one supplier to another.

-Changes such as these are relatively unusual since by the time a trip passes to purchasing most elements will be either showing as available or already on hold with the suppliers.
+Changes such as these are relatively unusual since by the time we send the invoice and request the deposit payment, most elements will already be reserved with the suppliers.
 These conditions are only really in place in order to prevent customers from using a small change on the invoice as an excuse to cancel a whole trip without honoring their obligation to pay cancellation charges.

 For any changes which involve any downward movement in price, the trip will be charged at this lower price.
-For any changes which involve an upward movement in price, then the company will either need to seek permission from the group leader to make the change and pass the cost on, or will need to absorb in the increase in cost and continue to offer the trip at the agreed price.
+For any changes which involve an upward movement in price, then Gondwana Tours & Safaris will either need to seek permission from the group leader to make the change and pass the cost on, or we may absorb the increase in cost to offer the trip at the agreed price.

-The group leader is obliged to accept any changes arising due to errors or ommisions on the trip paperwork, so please be sure to read your quotation paperwork carefully.
+The group leader is obliged to accept any changes arising due to errors or omissions on the trip paperwork, so please be sure to read your quotation paperwork carefully.
 Excepted

-from this are errors or ommissions which could not possibly have been picked up by the group leader, which will either be absorbed by us or the order will be declined as per the following paragraph.
+from this are errors or omissions which could not possibly have been picked up by the group leader, which will either be absorbed by Gondwana Tours & Safaris or the order will be declined as per the following paragraph.

-At any time between the making of a booking and the delivery of receipt paperwork to the group leader, the company reserves the right to decline to supply the trip.
+At any time between the making of a booking and the delivery of receipt paperwork to the group leader, Gondwana Tours & Safaris reserves the right to decline to supply the trip.